robsimmons/dusa/README.md

 [React](https://reactjs.org) is a popular UI library for building web apps, usually single page apps.

+[Vite](https://vitejs.dev) is a powerful tool for building javascript apps.
+It bundles all of your code and shows immediate changes while you're editing.
+We're big fans!

-While you're in the editor working, Glitch is running your `start` script in the background.
+While you're in the editor working, Glitch is running your `start` script in the background (`vite dev`).
 While you develop your application, your changes will happen 🪄 immediately in the preview window, or if you've opened it in another tab.

-Once you close the window and your remix goes to sleep, Glitch runs the `build` script.
+Once you close the window and your remix goes to sleep, Glitch runs the `build` script and Vite builds your app for modern browsers.

 ## What's in this project?